Efficiency of band edge optical transitions of 2D monolayer materials: A high-throughput computational study: Results and discussion

-In \ac{TMDC}s, such as \ce{MoS2}, the electronic band-edges are primarily composed of $d$-orbitals of the \ce{Mo} atom, with a small contribution from the $p$-orbitals of sulfur.
-Specifically, in the valence band at the $K = (1/3, 1/3, 1/3)$ k-point, Mo: $d$-orbitals, $d_{x^2-y^2}$ and $d_{xy}$ are present, along with a small contribution from the sulfur $p$ orbitals, $p_{x}$ and $p_{y}$.
-In the conduction band at the $K$ k-point, the dominant orbital contribution comes from the Mo $d_{z^2}$ orbital \cite{Xiao_PhysRevLett_108_19_10.1103/PhysRevLett.108.196802,Kormanyos2015_2dmatter_2_2_https://doi.org/10.1088/2053-1583/2/2/022001_2015}.
-According to atomic selection rules, this orbital composition is not expected to result in significant optical coupling.
-However, there are multiple proposed explanations for the observed interband optical coupling in this material.
-The first proposed explanation, is the potential role of \ac{SOC} in enabling dipole transitions \cite{Bernardi_NanoLett_13_8_2013_https://doi.org/10.1021/nl401544y,Bernardi_Nanophotonics_6_2_2017_10.1515/nanoph-2015-0030_2017}.
-To further investigate this, we performed additional calculations of \ce{MoS2} without considering \ac{SOC} and found that SOC effect in $p^{2}_{x,cv,\mathbf{k}}+p^{2}_{y,cv,\mathbf{k}}$ value is negligible.
-The second proposed explanation is the trigonal prismatic crystal field splitting of \ce{Mo}-$d$ states.
-This idea was suggested by a previous study on bulk \ce{MoS2} \cite{Huisman_JournalSolidStateChem_3_1_1971_https://doi.org/10.1016/0022-4596(71)90007-7}.
-To test this idea, we conducted a \ac{DFT} calculation using a $9.5\times 9.5 \times 29$~$\text{\AA}^{3}$ computational cell containing a single \ce{Mo} atom surrounded by six \ce{S} atoms, while maintaining the inter-atomic distances from the monolayer.
-In this case, the stoichiometry is different from \ce{MoS2}, but this affects only the band occupancy.
-The results confirmed the crystal field splitting for the $d$-electronic levels of \ce{Mo}, with a lower energy level $A_1$ composed of $d_{z^{2}}$ followed by two degenerate energy levels $E$ composed of $d_{x^{2}-y^{2}}$ and $d_{xy}$, and a twofold degenerate higher energy levels $E'$ composed of $d_{xz}$ and $d_{yz}$.
-However, no optical coupling between $E$ and $A_1$ states was observed.
-From the picture of the atomic orbital selection rules, the only pathway for the inter-band transitions between the \ac{VBE} and \ac{CBE} is through the sulfur $p$ valence band contribution to the conduction $d$ bands of molybdenum, as pointed out by \citet{Kumar_MaterChemPhys_135_2-3_2012_https://doi.org/10.1016/j.matchemphys.2012.05.055}.
+Two explanations for the observed interband optical coupling in \acp{TMDC} have been proposed in the literature.
+The first proposed explanation pertains to \ac{SOC}, which is believed to facilitate the dipole transitions~\cite{Bernardi_NanoLett_13_8_2013_https://doi.org/10.1021/nl401544y,Bernardi_Nanophotonics_6_2_2017_10.1515/nanoph-2015-0030_2017}.
+However, our calculations of \ce{MoS2}, conducted without considering \ac{SOC}, indicated its effect on the optical matrix elements to be negligible.
+The second proposed explanation is the trigonal-prismatic crystal field splitting of Mo $d$-states ~\cite{Huisman_JournalSolidStateChem_3_1_1971_https://doi.org/10.1016/0022-4596(71)90007-7}.
+To test this idea, we performed a \ac{DFT} calculation of an isolated Mo atom in the trigonal-prismatic coordination of six S atoms in vacuum.
+The results confirmed the crystal field splitting for the $d$-electronic levels of Mo, with a lower energy level $A'_1$ composed of $d_{z^{2}}$ followed by two degenerate energy levels $E'$ composed of $d_{x^{2}-y^{2}}$ and $d_{xy}$, and a twofold degenerate higher energy levels $E''$ composed of $d_{xz}$ and $d_{yz}$.
+However, no optical coupling between $E'$ and $A'_1$ states was observed contrary to the claims in Ref.~\citenum{Huisman_JournalSolidStateChem_3_1_1971_https://doi.org/10.1016/0022-4596(71)90007-7}.